 - No agitation of material: But again, this just might be my inner herbal curmudgeon that wants all extractions to be agitated, because their testing data shows great results nonetheless.

-- Slight smell: This might be my super sensitive nose, but I feel like you can smell odor slightly more with this device than with the original Nova.
+- Slight smell: Again, this might be my super sensitive nose, but I feel like you can smell odor slightly more with this device than with the original Nova.
 But it’s really only when you’re standing right over it, so most of the terpenes are staying put.
-I haven’t tried the Vessel insert, but my guess is this would remove this issue for anyone who also has a sensitive nose.
+Luckily, Ardent has corrected this problem with the Scent Shield accessory.

 - It’s spendy: It’s the most expensive of the infusion machines